material-components/material-components-android/docs/components/BottomNavigationView.md

 resource.
 4. Listen for selection events using `setOnNavigationItemSelectedListener(...)`.

-A typical layout file would look like this:
+A typical layout file would look something like this:

 ```xml
 <FrameLayout